kyohashi/paniclog_support/docs/PrivacyPolicy/privacy_en.md

 **Privacy Policy**

-This privacy policy applies to the PanicLog app (hereby referred to as "Application") for mobile devices that was created by Koya Ohashi (hereby referred to as "Service Provider") as a Free service.
+This privacy policy applies to the パニックログ app (hereby referred to as "Application") for mobile devices that was created by Koya Ohashi (hereby referred to as "Service Provider") as a Free service.
 This service is intended for use "AS IS".

 **Information Collection and Use**